Unveiled at Launch, Ubooly shows power of sensor technology (and hugs)

 Ubooly launched with six packs — written by elementary school teachers and comedy writers — and will expand to 20 by the end of the month, Carly says.

 Powerful personalization built on sensor technology + smartphones

 Sensor technology like fitness gadget Fitbit, which launched at TechCrunch50 in 2008, is becoming all the rage in startup circles.
 With smartphones, the potential for personalization is almost infinite.

 Ubooly just lined up a deal with the National Wildlife Federation so that the startup will soon offer a Ranger Rick pack that enable kids to take part in treasure hunts in their communities through the use of geolocation coordinates.

 Ubooly has six core team members in Boulder, Colo., and another 14 or so contractors around the globe.
 My kid’s too old for Ubooly, but I have some nieces whose kids are just the right age.
-How about you?JD Lasica is founder of Socialmedia.biz.
-We work with large and mid-size businesses and organizations on social media strategies and optimizing your online presence.
-Contact JD by email, follow him on Twitter and Google Plus or leave a comment below.
+How about you?JD Lasica, founder of Socialmedia.biz, is now co-founder of the cruise discovery engine Cruiseable.
+See his About page, contact JD or follow him on Twitter or Google Plus.